angelobo/SemPubEvaluator/README.md

 The script takes as input two directories that contain CSV files with a common structure.
 One directory contain the gold standard, the other the output under evaluation.

-Each CSV file is the output of a query and is named after that query (es. ``Q2.1a``).
+Each CSV file is the output of a query and is named after that query (es. ``Q2.1a.csv``).
-Pairs of corresponding CSV files (with the same name) are compared and the results are saved in a HTML report.
+The tool compares pairs of corresponding CSV files from the two directories and saves the results in a HTML report.

+For each type of entry (es. article, funding agency, grant, ontology, etc.) specific comparison strategies are implemented (in the ``matchesEntry`` method of the corresponding ``Entry`` class).
 The evaluation is implemented so as to take minor differences into account and to normalize data.
-For each type of entry (es. article, funding agency, grant, ontology, etc.) specific comparison strategies are implemented (in the ``matchesEntry`` method of the corresponding ``Entry`` class).

-The list of queries to evaluate and the classes implementing the evaluation are specific in a configuration file passed as input.
+The list of queries to evaluate and the classes implementing the evaluation are specified in a configuration file passed as input.

 ## How to run the evaluation